Troubleshooting Tips: What to do if your Menstrual Cup gets Stuck

 If you’re not having any luck, take a break.
 Breathe, relax and try again in 15 minutes.
 If you’re having trouble removing your cup first thing in the morning, waiting 15-30 minutes after waking up and walking around can help gravity do its thing and bring your cup lower.

 Step 6: If all else fails…

 While it is rare, some people might find their cup just won’t budge.
 It could be suctioned to your cervix, or it could be up too high and out of your reach.
 If this happens, don’t worry.
 It’s best to head to the emergency department at your local hospital and ask for assistance.
-There is no shame in asking!
+A menstrual cup should not be left in for longer than 8 hours due to the risk of Toxic Shock Syndrome (TSS) so it's important to have it removed and remember there is no shame in asking!